enesyesil/enesyesil/README.md

 ### Hi there 👋

 - I'm a software developer with a keen interest in Full-stack development.
-Currently, I'm pursuing a Computer Science degree at York University and working on exciting projects that leverage my skills in AI, Machine learning, and Full-stack development.
+Currently, I'm pursuing a Computer Science degree at York University and working on exciting projects here!

 ## 💼 Professional Background
 - Current Position: Research Assistant @ YorkU